 That is a common objection to statelessness, in fact it’s so common that I’ve given it its very own category on this blog.
 So, why do some people hinder the building of roads / railways?

-“Out of the goodness of our hearts we’ll pay you this (ahem) generous amount of money, so you’ll get out of our glorious way”.
+“Out of the goodness of our hearts we’ll pay you this (ahem) generous amount of compensation, so you’ll get out of our glorious way”.
 Now get lost and let us have our way!
-This is a democracy, meaning you’ll have to listen to us!
+This is a democracy, so you’ll have to listen to us!